 Dental Emergency?
 We Can Help

-Our emergency dentists are available to help you in case you experience an emergency such as extreme pain, the malfunction or damage of an orthodontic appliance, or an oral injury that requires immediate medical attention.
-Our Plantation and Tamarac services include emergency dental care for patients who require immediate medical attention.
-As a general rule, call our office immediately if you experience severe pain or issues that require professional attention.
+Our emergency dentists can provide treatment in cases of extreme pain, the malfunction or damage of an orthodontic appliance, or a traumatic mouth injury.
+Our Davie dentist, Plantation dentist, and Tamarac dentist offices specialize in emergency dental care for patients who require immediate medical attention.
+Call our office immediately if you experience severe pain or symptoms that require medical attention.

 - Broken or loose appliance